afshinrahimi/pigeo/README.md

 Note that it is not efficient to call pigeo.geo multiple times and the suggested way for geolocation of multiple documents is passing them as a list to pigeo.geo.
+It is possible to return the label distribution over all classes rather than only the predicted class by calling ``pigeo.get('a text', True)``.

 Training Mode